Jantho1990/presentation-so-you-wanna-do-a-side-project/README.md

-# Stop Waiting For Godot: Introducing You to the Godot Game Engine
+# So, You Wanna Do a Side Project?

-This is the github repo for Josh Anthony's _Stop Waiting for Godot_ presentation, originally presented for IGDA Twin Cities on 11/8/2023.
+This is the github repo for Josh Anthony's _So, You Wanna Do a Side Project_ presentation, to be presented at Minnebar 19 (2025).

-Built using Godot 4.1.
+Built using Godot 4.4, based on the Stop Waiting for Godot presentation.
 Includes a partially-baked system for making presentations, including use of stepped animations.
 In theory, this could be expanded upon and made a proper presentation software.
 I don't intend to do that at this time.